rust-lang/rust/src/doc/rustdoc/src/how-to-write-documentation.md

 `rustdoc` is using the [commonmark markdown specification].
 You might be interested into taking a look at their website to see what's possible to do.

+## Lints

+To be sure that you didn't miss any item without documentation or code examples, you can take a look at the rustdoc lints [here][rustdoc-lints].

 [standard library]: https://doc.rust-lang.org/stable/std/index.html
 [env::args]: https://doc.rust-lang.org/stable/std/env/fn.args.html
 [commonmark markdown specification]: https://commonmark.org/
+[rustdoc-lints]: lints.md